 - Central & Eastern Europe

 - Greater China

 - Emerging Markets

 Nike Inc.’s organizational structure’s characteristics support growth and stability.
-Global corporate leadership has the advantage of facilitating control on the entire organization.
-The advantage of the semi-autonomous regional (geographic) divisions is flexibility in satisfying regional market-specific consumer preferences for Nike’s athletic shoes, apparel and equipment.
+Global corporate leadership has the advantage of facilitating control over the entire organization.
+The advantage of the semi-autonomous regional (geographic) divisions is flexibility in satisfying regional market-specific consumer preferences for the company’s athletic shoes, apparel, and equipment.
 However, a disadvantage of Nike’s organizational structure is the limited approach to managing the operations of Converse.